NEARBuilders/audits/README.md

 ## Audits

 Public Audits in the NEAR Ecosystem.

+## PR Best Pracice
-Make a PR to add additional ones, this is a work in progress, got lazy not even close to finishing.
+Make a PR to add additional audits, bug bounties, vulnerabilities and firms.
+Make sure to describe the what is being audited not just the project named

+Add the audit PDF with the following naming convention year-month-day-firmname-nameofcontractedit.pdf to the [Audit Folder](./Audit/)

 To-do